FrostyNick/FrostyNick/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about [Data Structures and Algorithms](https://coderscat.com/how-to-learn-data-structures-and-algorithms/).
+- 🌱 I’m currently learning about [Rust](https://doc.rust-lang.org/stable/book/) and SQL databases.
-- 💬 Ask me about Lua, Bash, Web Design, C++, and several other coding experiences.
+- 💬 Ask me about game development, Lua, Bash, Python, C++, and several other coding experiences.
 - ⚡ Fun fact: I like to snowboard and ice skate.
-- 📫 Reach me by my email (on my location) or [LinkedIn](https://www.linkedin.com/in/bogucki-nicholas/).
+- 📫 Reach me by my email (on my profile location) or [LinkedIn](https://www.linkedin.com/in/bogucki-nicholas/).
-- 📋 There's a lot of code I want to upload to GitHub!
+- 📋 There's a lot of code I should upload to GitHub.
 Maybe one day...
 - 👀 I've created userstyles in the past.
-Check them out [here](https://userstyles.org/users/639166).
+Check them out [here](https://userstyles.world/user/frostynick).

 <!--
 **FrostyNick/FrostyNick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.